turingschool/accelerated-mod-0/arrays.md

 ---
 layout: page
-title: Arrays 1
+title: Arrays
 ---

 ## Learning Goals

-- Use syntax to declare variables that store Arrays in Ruby
+- Use Ruby syntax to declare variables that store Arrays in Ruby
 - Use basic Array methods to manipulate data in Arrays

 ## Vocabulary